We operate from beautiful Victoria, BC in Canada. However, we work with business owners all across Canada and the USA.

 DealBuilder was founded by 3 business brokers who saw that the traditional business brokerage model didn’t work for every business owner.
 Not only was the process expensive, many brokers were using out-of-date systems that didn’t optimize success.
 This sparked an idea amongst the Co-Founders to bring 21st century tools to the business brokerage industry, which would give every business (regardless of size) the ability to sell.

 To list on our platform, you must meet our listing requirements.
-After listing and successfully selling, we take a flat 3% success fee of the asking price.
+DealBuilder also charges a $1,000 Engagement Fee, which is deducted from the success fee when your business sells.

 Our promise to Buyers is that every listing on DealBuilder will contain complete information.
 This includes: